About Medical Center of Excellence

 The U.S. Army Medical Center of Excellence, or MEDCoE, is located at Fort Sam Houston, Texas.
 The Army Medicine proponent responsible to envision and design responsive Army Medicine capabilities and structure that support the fielded force and the future force.
 We develop adaptive medical doctrine that supports Army and Joint Force operational requirements.
 As one of the U.S. Army Training and Doctrine Command’s 10 Centers of Excellence, MEDCoE is who the Army relies upon to train, educate and inspire all of its medical personnel.
 Army Medicine Starts Here!
 We ensure that Army Medicine is ready today “To Conserve Fighting Strength,” so that Soldiers are able to win our nation’s wars and then come home safely.
 MEDCoE creates the highest standards of achievement in medical expertise by generating synergy through effective and efficient combination and integration of functions while reinforcing the unique requirements and capabilities of the Army Medical Department.

-To be the foundation on which Army Medicine is built, sustained and transformed.
+Our vision is to be the foundation on which Army Medicine is built, sustained, and transformed.

 There are several major organizations that comprise the U.S. Army Medical Center of Excellence:

-The Directorate of Training and Academic Affairs (DoTAA).
+The Directorate of Training and Doctrine (DOTD) creates relevant customer-focused education and training products that support the medical mission.
 The MEDCoE is accredited by the Council of Occupational Education, and all programs of instruction are reviewed by the American Council on Education.
 Students attending courses at the MEDCoE can get undergraduate and graduate college credits.
 The Graduate School also conducts nine doctoral and five masters degree programs.

 The Fielded Force Integration Directorate (FFID) enables the delivery of solutions for the fielded force across the domains of doctrine, organization, training, materiel, leadership, personnel, facilities and policy (DOTmLPF-P) for the Army Health System.